 The Franciscan monastery of Visovac makes for a tranquil getaway | Photo by Michel Huché on Pixabay

-Have lunch when you return to Skradinski Buk and enjoy an afternoon swim at the beach in Skradin (rather than at the waterfall).
+When you return to Skradinski Buk, have lunch and enjoy an afternoon swim at the beach in Skradin (rather than at the waterfall).

-Hire a bike the next morning and ride to Roški Slap, taking the R1 route through Dubravice, Rupe and Laškovica.
+The next morning, hire a bike and ride to Roški Slap, taking the R1 route through Dubravice, Rupe, and Laškovica.
 Enjoy lunch at Roški Slap.
-Then hike up to Oziđana Pećina Cave to check out the archaeological collection and the stunning views over Roški Slap.
+Then, hike up to Oziđana Pećina Cave to check out the archaeological collection and the stunning views over Roški Slap.
 Complete the loop walk around the part of the falls called The Necklaces before starting your ride back to Skradin (the same way you came).

 You can hire good quality mountain bikes in Skradin and even join an organised bike tour